GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/list-tap-events.md

 ---
-title: Handling channel list tap events
+title: Handling Channel List Tap Events
 ---

-## Navigation destination
+## Navigation Destination

 The SwiftUI SDK comes with default navigation, which can be updated per your needs.
 For example, you can completely swap the default chat channel view with your own implementation.
 Alternatively, you can also intercept the on-tap events and provide your own handling.